Ranjan-ranju/run-claude-docker/README.md

 🔒 ISOLATION BENEFITS:
   ✅ Host system protected by Docker boundaries
   ✅ All dangerous operations contained in container
-  ✅ Persistent containers for faster startup
+  ✅ Persistent containers with preserved state
   ✅ Pre-configured MCP servers ready to use

 ⚠️  YOLO MODE: